causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func removeLast(): ?T
 ```

-Functionality: Removes and returns the last element of this deque.
+Function: Removes and returns the last element of this deque.
 Returns `None` if the deque is empty.

-Return Value:
+Returns:

 - ?T - The removed last element.